 Managing and securing multiple infrastructures that provide greater access and mobility for users is far more challenging than securing isolated IT silos.
 The rapid pace of cloud innovation also complicates security measures as new tools and innovations equate to an increase in zero day attacks.
 Organizations that must meet HIPAA, PCI or other types of compliance measures must ensure that their cloud providers can satisfy stringent standards.
 Encrypting both data in transit and data at rest should be a priority for these types of organizations.

 Although remaining compliant with industry and governmental regulations is an extra challenge, the benefits of hybrid IT are undeniable.
 The newly found freedom that comes with it delivers a degree of agility, responsiveness, and flexibility that sparked the digital transformation and is amending the way in which we do business today.
-The transition isn’t an easy one, which is why it’s important to work with a trusted custom IT solutions provider that can help streamline the process of implementing the appropriate IT services.
+The transition isn’t an easy one, which is why it’s important to work with an IT solutions provider that can help streamline the process of implementing the appropriate IT services.
+For more information on overcoming the challenges of hybrid IT, check out our white paper on hybrid IT below.